Traveling to Syria in 2025: Updated Guide

 Communication

-- Idlib: Syriatel and MTN don’t operate here, but free public Wi-Fi is accessible in certain areas.
+- Idlib: Syriatel and MTN operate here, and free public Wi-Fi is accessible in certain areas.

 Accommodation